damphyr/gaudi/README.md

 Well, I've done this 4 times now and some things keep getting reused and some things are improved and I have reached the point where it is easier to clone a base repository with properly tested code and fill in the blanks than actually find the previous system and remove project specific stuff.

+## Will it make coffee?

+Under specific circumstances, yes!

+Gaudi is a build system for component-based, multi-platform, statically linked C or C++ projects of the kind you usually get when you are creating embedded systems.

+It probably won't scale down.
+It's hodge-podge predecessors have been servicing teams of 7+, with projects running for longer than a year and LOC counts in the high 100Ks.
+Then again if you follow the default conventions it will work out of the box for any code size.

 ## LICENSE:

 (The MIT License)